 I'm also not going to publish an AMP version, as many/most pieces will require custom scripts for interactive purposes.

 While I first moved to a custom-authored Go solution to serve this content (capable of handling enormous loads with prowess, automatic SSL management, HTTP push, pre-compression at the highest level for gzip, deflate and brotli) -- an initiative I undertook mostly as a fun challenge -- I decided to just moved to Netlify given that it mostly fulfills my goals and makes the management of the whole system, and the deployment process, so much easier.
 I commit to git and bam they're deployed across the world.

 Why Not Medium / GitHub / Facebook / [hip new thing]

 The folly of sharecropping that so many fall prey to is a mistake that has occurred in cycles for decades.

 I do this all on my own domain because I have full and absolute control to do whatever I want, without concern that some new engagement banner is going to start pestering users, some middle manager contrives some new pernicious revenue scheme, or that user privacy is being usurped at all.

 It isn't egotism or self-boosting that this is on dennisforbes.ca and not thatcodeguy.medium.com or github.com/codethoughts, it's a simple tool we all have available in the modern world — just register a domain and do your own thing.
-Claim your own little island.
+Claim your own little island and take full control.
 It's how it is supposed to work, and the cyclical centralization to a limited set of services runs counter to the fundamental ideals of the net.

 This site contains zero trackers.
 There are no Google analytics and no social media buttons.
 To the greatest extent possible I will try to keep all content contained here.
 I don't even log visits as I just don't care that much about those granular metrics.
 The metrics that I care about are the relationships I make, the opportunities that appear, and my own personal enrichment and enjoyment authoring pieces.